hanahilmy/hanahilmy.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My name is Hana Ibrahim and I'm a data scientist that loves researching.
-I'm interested in working on multimodal ML, unsupervised learning, explainable AI and new exciting AI research.
-I am a highly analytical person and I love reading as well.
+I'm a data scientist that loves researching.
+I'm interested in working on multimodal ML, unsupervised learning, explainable AI and new exciting AI directions.
+I am a highly analytical person and I am a bookworm as well.
 I have previously primarily worked on computer vision, image processing, explainable AI, process analytics and AI in production processes.

 <p>🔭 I’m currently working on kaggle competitions and research.</p>
 <p>📫 How to reach me: hana dot hilmy dot ibrahim at fau dot de</p>